w3f/Grant-Milestone-Delivery/deliveries/Interstellar-WP2-M1.md

 **Additional information:**

 As we prioritize the user experience and aim to showcase the FPS improvement compared to the previous milestone, there is no requirement for a Docker here.
-Instead, we offer an offline demo.
+Instead, we provide  an offline demo app to simplify the evaluation.
 However, if you'd like to test the full pipeline for this milestone, we can provide you with both a Docker and an online app